BurntSushi/blog/content/post/ripgrep.md

   begin/end assertions (e.g., `^\w+$`), word boundaries (e.g., `\bfoo\b`), and
   support for Unicode categories (e.g., `\p{Sc}` to match currency symbols or `\p{Lu}` to match any uppercase letter).
-* If you need to search files with text encodings other than UTF-8 (like UTF-16), then `ripgrep` won't work. `ripgrep` will still work on ASCII compatible encodings like latin1 or otherwise partially valid UTF-8.
-  `ripgrep` may grow support for additional text encodings over time.
 * If you need to search compressed files. `ripgrep` doesn't try to do any decompression before searching.
+* `ripgrep` doesn't yet have multiline search.

-In other words, if you like fancy regexes, non-UTF-8 character encodings or decompressing and searching on-the-fly, then `ripgrep` may not quite meet your needs (yet).
+In other words, if you like fancy regexes, multiline search or decompressing and searching on-the-fly, then `ripgrep` may not quite meet your needs (yet).